MaherUnlocker/custum-react-table/README.md

 > NOTE: Stories should reference the components as if using the library, similar to the example playground.
 This means importing from the root project directory.
 This has been aliased in the tsconfig and the storybook webpack config as a helper.

 ### How to use
+> Your response from the API format must be like this:

 ```jsx
 import { Dynamictable } from @maherunlocker/custom-react-table